 Section Requirement 5.1 GENERAL Vendor shall indicate in its proposal the plan (methodology) and project timeline for meeting the Scope of Work requirements.
 Vendor must identify the personnel to be assigned to the project, including the organizational structure, and each person's area of responsibility.
 Resumes and Bios for each professional assigned to this project are required.
 Vendor must have sufficient and qualified staff immediately available to enter into a contract under this RFP and to manage any work called for in the RFP.
 Vendor's proposal must contain evidence of Vendor's experience and qualifications in the area directly related to the requirements of this RFP .
 5.2 BACKGROUND Vendor shall indicate in their proposals how they will integrate these two advantages of the regional scale.
-5.4 TASKS/DELIVERABLES TASK 2: Engage stakeholders, including but not limited to regional partnership members, at multiple points during the development of the vulnerability assessment and Portfolio.
-As part of this RFP response, the Vendor shall provide a high-level proposed approach to stakeholder engagement, including engagement of regional participants and other stakeholders, including underrepresented stakeholders.
 5.5 Project Timeline The plan (methodology) and sequence of events proposed by Vendor in response to this RFP, including the timeline for meeting the requirements, do not have to mirror the example provided in the below table.
 Vendor may propose an alternate timeline as long as the required deadline of July 1, 2022 is met.
 5.6 Technical Approach Vendor's proposal shall include , in narrative, outline, and/or graph form the Vendor's approach to accomplishing the tasks outlined in the Scope of Work section of this RFP.
 A description of each task and deliverable and the schedule for accomplishing each shall be included.
+6.1 Project Manager and Customer Service Vendor shall be required to designate and make available to the State a project manager.
+The project manager shall be the State's point of contact for contract related issues and issues concerning performance, progress review, scheduling and service.
+Designation box included.
 Attachment A: Pricing Complete pricing table.
 Indicate maximum number of individual Portfolios willing to develop.
 Indicate region preference, if applicable.
 Attachment D: Location of Workers Utilized by Vendor In accordance with N.C.G.S. §143-59.4, the Vendor shall detail the location(s) at which performance will occur, as well as the manner in which it intends to utilize resources or workers outside the United States in the performance of the Contract.